Go Find Him and Bring Me Back His Hat

-The Royal Navy's Anti-Submarine campaign in the Falklands/Malvinas War
+The Royal Navy's Anti-Submarine Campaign in the Falklands/Malvinas War

-Series : Latin America@War
+Series : Latin America@War #21

-Paperback - Size : 297mm x 210mm | ISBN : 9781913336394 | Helion Book Code : HEL1265
+Paperback - Date of Publication : December 2020 | Size : 297mm x 210mm | ISBN : 9781913336394 | Helion Book Code : HEL1265

 Even if limited in total size and scope, this threat was so conditioning that the conclusion was that it had to be neutralised at the earliest possible moment in time, otherwise no victory would have been possible.